peanav/text-a-list/Readme.markdown

 http://[your-heroku-app-name].herokuapp.com/sms
 ```

-Now your Text-A-List app is ready for use!
+Your Text-A-List app is ready for use!